kammitama5/kammitama5.github.io/_posts/2017-4-16-Sunday-April-16th.md

 ![Solving Palindromic Substrings](/images/palpic.png)

 Imagine a word that is odd or even.
-How would we check recursively that it' a palindrome?
+How would we check recursively that it is a palindrome?
 I'm checking by dividing the word (depending on odd or even) into two and checking either side, walking down the length of the word, comparing either side.
-I have another one with marker on it, but that's for another day.
+I have another one example of my thought-process with marker on it, but that's for another day.

 ## Easter